harithaas-pieq/AttendanceSystem/README.md

 2. `initialize()` sets up JSON handling for Kotlin and Java Time.
 3. `run()` sets up the database, services, and REST resources.
 4. Resources handle HTTP requests, call services, which use DAOs to access the database.
-5. CORS and health checks are configured, and the server starts listening for requests.
+5. health checks are configured, and the server starts listening for requests.

 **AttendanceConfiguration.kt**